OURadar/PyRadarKit/README.md

   -v, --verbose         increases verbosity level
 ```

-## Developing Your Own Algorithms
+## Developing Your Own Product Routines

-Each algorithm must be its own Python script under the folder algorithms.
+Each product routine must be its own Python script under the defaultfolder productRoutine.
 Here are the requirements:
-- The algorithm must be a class of itself, which is derived as a subclass from `radarkit.ProductRoutine`.
+- The routine must be an object of a subclass derived from `radarkit.RroductRoutine`.
 - Specify the number of products to be returned through the attribute `.productCount`.
 - Each algorithm is allowed to return a product, or multiple in a list.
-- The return products must be of the same size as the base moment, .e.g, Z.
+- The return products must be of the same size as the base moment, i.e., Z, V, W, etc.
 - The method `process()` must be overriden to generate and return the product(s).

-A trivial algorithm is provided as a `zShift.py`, which can be found under the algorithms folder.
+A trivial product routine is provided as a `zShift.py`, which can be found under the algorithms folder.
 Here's an excerpt of the example to illustrate the fundamental concepts.
-This algorithm uses the base moment 'Z' and add an offset value to it to produce a new product 'Y'.
+This algorithm uses the base moment 'Z' and add an offset value to it to produce a new product with symbol 'Y'.

 ```python
 import radarkit